Touffy/JSSCxml/README.md

 A JavaScript State Chart interpreter that should fully implement the W3C's upcoming [SCXML recommendation](http://www.w3.org/TR/scxml/) in Web browsers.

-The name should be pronounced "JessieXML".
+The name should be pronounced "JessieXML" or just "Jessie".

+It is distributed under a MIT license.

 ### Development status

-The interpreter is currently limited to local events (you can send/receive events between SCs inside the same browser window, receive external events from JavaScript within that window, and fire back DOM events).
+You can `<send>` events with type="scxml" between SCs inside the same browser window, receive external events from SCs or JavaScript within that window, and fire type="DOM" events.
+A custom `<fetch>` element is in development to provide access to HTTP requests.
+JSSC does not yet support `<invoke>`.

-It is also limited to local JavaScript data and external SCXML files fetched through XmlHttpRequest.

 ### Known issues